intsuc/Heap/README.md

 ### [`heap:api/unlink`](https://github.com/intsuc/Heap/blob/main/Heap/data/heap/functions/api/unlink.mcfunction)

-Removes the references from the strong cell referenced by `source` to the weak cells referenced by `targets`.
+Removes the references from the cell referenced by `source` to the cells referenced by `targets`.

 #### Examples